Kyran88/dialogflow-gateway/README.md

 - Make requests to Dialogflow & Webhook
 - Format responses in user-friendly JSON
 - Secure your connection endpoint

-## Known issues

-- Sometimes it returns 500 on cold start (Google's issue).
-NOTE: the Google Cloud Function timeout is 60s.
-If your webhook needs longer, then you have to deploy it with --timeout flag
-- If it returns 429, enable billing or wait.
-It's not your problem as well, Google just wants to earn some ca$h on rps (requests per second)

 ## Component Support